 When I first went plant-based, I looked high and low for chipotle peppers.
 Little did I know, they were in a small can in from of me the whole time.
-To this day, Paul and I laugh every time I grab a can of adobo chili peppers of the help in the Mexican section of the grocery store.
+To this day, Paul and I laugh every time I grab a can of adobo chili peppers from the shelf in the Mexican section of the grocery store.

 Chipotle pepper and adobo peppers are, in fact, the same.
 A chipotle is a smoke-dried ripe jalapeño chili pepper used for seasoning.
 It is a chili used primarily in Mexican and Mexican-inspired cuisines, such as Tex-Mex and Southwestern dishes.

 The rule of thumb is always to add spicy slowly and taste.
-You can always add more spice, but you can't take it away once it's added to your food.
+Then, of course, you can always add more spice, but you can't take it away once it's added to your food.